 Relevant work experience

 If you apply for RPL, you will be provided with an RPL kit to provide structure to the application process.
 There will be a cost associated with this process.
+Please refer to our Fees and Funding page for further information

-3.2.5 Issuing Certificates and Statement of Attainment
+Issuing Certificates and Statement of Attainment